conal/Collaboration/readme.md

     You may ask me questions along the way.
 *   Send me a progress update every two weeks (preferably in Markdown format without section headings), even if it's short, so I know that you're still in the game.
     Between progress updates, you're welcome to write to me as often as you like with questions etc.
-    It helps my journal-centric workflow if we both write in [Markdown](https://en.wikipedia.org/wiki/Markdown) format with pretty links, without section headings, and with blank lines before lists and enumerations.
+    It helps my journal-centered workflow if we both write in [Markdown](https://en.wikipedia.org/wiki/Markdown) format with pretty links, without section headings, and with blank lines before lists and enumerations.
+    Also, "agda" in the fenced code header, and single back-ticks around in-line code.
 *   Assemble a list of topics that interest you, and start investigating, emphasizing simple and precise specifications.
     (A topic can even start with some code you've read or written.)
     I'll ask clarifying questions and make a few suggestions (hopefully not too intrusively), and we'll iterate from there.